mwz/kafka-kamon-lag-monitor/README.md

 - `TICK_INTERVAL` - (optional) Time interval for collecting the metrics, defaults to `10 seconds`.
 - `INFLUXDB_HOSTNAME` - Hostname on which InfluxDB is running.
 - `INFLUXDB_PORT` - Port on which InfluxDB is listening.
+- `EXIT_ON_ERROR` - (optional) Exit with code 1 on any error thrown in the app, defaults to `false`.
+  If you're running this in docker, you can use the `--restart unless-stopped` flag to restart the app when it exits.

 The following settings are optional and apply only if `KAFKA_SECURITY_PROTOCOL` is set to `SSL`.
 - `KAFKA_SSL_PROTOCOL` - The SSL protocol used to generate the SSLContext, e.g. `TLS`.